ArizpeA1/Basic-Dwm-w-gaps/README.md

 # Notes

 i use xcompmgr for composting and opacity and for the terminal i use urxvt.
+And for the Wallpaper i use feh

-My .xinit file and .Xresources file is also downloaded from this repo
+My .xinitrc file and .Xresources file is also downloaded from this repo, and down below you can find some help if .Xresources isn't being read

 # Dependencies